content-island/astro-for-react-devs-workshop/01-real-project/04-react-component/README.md

 As a quick practice exercise, we’re going to implement a _cool_ like button using React.
 (Of course, this could be done with plain vanilla JavaScript, but here we want to practice React.)

+Ideally we will use a lite solution like Preact or Solid, but since you’re React developers, let’s use React :).

 ## Step 1: Install React

 Let’s install the React integration for Astro: